Command Line Interface¶

 Quick Start¶

-# Inspect a scenario to understand its structure
+# Inspect a provided scenario

-python -m ngraph inspect my_scenario.yaml
+ngraph inspect scenarios/square_mesh.yaml

-python -m ngraph run my_scenario.yaml
+ngraph run scenarios/square_mesh.yaml

 Command Reference¶